MarsBased/handbook/sections/development.md

 - Tech lead
 - Developer

+In some projects, the same team member can do multiple roles.
+A common situation is the tech lead doing the project management role.

 ###  1.1. <a name='ProjectManager'></a>Project Manager

 Person in charge of the top level tasks required by the client, communicating between the team and the MarsBased team effectively.